 It might look really obvious as you’re knitting, but once the fibers get all wet and dry out, the tension is going to even out and it’s going to look fine.
 This is especially true if you use a fiber with a lot of wool in it, so if you were to try our Sock-Eease for your first pair of socks, you would find that the ladders would be virtually unnoticeable after the first time you wash.

 Let me say, that’s a technique I use.
 I often get ladders as I’m knitting, but I just ignore them.
 Then when the finished project is done, you never see them.
 But, if you really want to try and minimize them even while you’re knitting, I find it helpful to always keep the needle that you just finished knitting off of, on top of the needle holding the stitches you’re knitting off.

-That way, the empty needle isn’t pulling down on the fabric.
+That way, No prescription online pharmacy’t pulling down on the fabric.
 It’s supported from underneath, so it’s not causing any stretch there.

 Zontee: Oh, that’s a good tip.
 I wouldn’t have thought of that.

 Zontee: Of course, you know me, I just prefer circular needles.

 Liz: I was going to say, that’s the third option, is to try — using socks — either using Magic Loop, which is one long, circular needle, or with two circular needles.
 If you’re using two, your circulars can be of any length.
 That way, you’re only going to have two potential spots where ladders could form, and even if they do form, they tend to be less noticeable than with DPNs.